xonq/mycotools/mycotools/README.md

-These scripts are currently under heavy development.
-Before running analyses, it is a good idea to check for upgrades by running `pip install mycotools --upgrade` after activating your conda environment.

-These are scripts designed to automate many processes in my computational biology work and interface with the mycotools database.
-If you want the best experience with them, please install the database as described after the script installation.
+# PURPOSE
+These scripts are a compilation of computational biology tools to increase analysis throughput.
+In particular, these scripts are tailored toward use with the `mycotools database`, a database schema with modularity as the guiding principle, enabling analyses with datasets of 1000s of fungi to as few as 1 or 2.

+---

 <br />

 # INSTALLING SCRIPTS
 ## 1) Download & install miniconda3
-You will need a virtual python3 environment, which essentially is installing you your own local python and isolating it in its own "environment" from the python your system relies on to operate - this allows you to install python packages without interfering with the system and is required to install packages on HPCs like Ohio Supercomputer (OSC).
-All you need to do is pay attention to the installation if you want to install to a specific path (I install mine to a software folder in my home directory, e.g. `~/software/miniconda3` - make sure to add `miniconda3` as the final portion of the path).
-Otherwise, answer `y` to all:
+Miniconda3 is an environment manager that allows you to install your own `python` and isolate it from the system `python`.
+Pay attention to the installation if you want to install to a specific path (e.g. `~/software/miniconda3`- make sure to include `miniconda3`).
+This keeps your home folder from getting cluttered.

 ```
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh > ~/miniconda3.sh
 bash ~/miniconda3.sh
 ```

-Then edit and add this line to your `~/.bash_profile`:
+If you are using the Ohio Supercomputer, or are having problems with initializing `conda`, edit and add this line to your `~/.bash_profile`:
 ```
 export PATH="<ABSOLUTE/PATH/MINICONDA/INSTALL>/bin:$PATH"
 ```